dewaldabrie/elt_tools_aio/README.md

 Many common database engineering tasks relate to the source and target pairs.
 This library assists by implementing these commonly performed operations in a succinct interface such as:

-* show a list of common table between source and target database
+* show a list of common tables between source and target database
 * compare counts between source and target tables over a specified time window
 * find primary keys of missing records in the target
 * fill missing records into the target over a given date range